Structured data

 Now we have a string representation for a single author.
 Some of our books had multiple authors, so we need to figure out a way to give a string representation for multiple authors.
 To do this, we need a handy helper function.

 Sometimes you want to add something in between the elements of a sequence.
-For that, there is (interpose separator a-seq), which returns a new sequence that has separator between each element of a-seq.
+For that, there is (interpose separator a-seq)

 (interpose ":" [1 2 3]) ;=> (1 ":" 2 ":" 3)